 Restrictions and Limitations.
 Do not exceed 4 lb ai of pendimethalin per acre in a single application.
 For multiple applications, do not exceed a cumulative total of 4 lb ai of pendimethalin per acre in any one-crop season.
-Do not harvest alfalfa forage or hay less than 28 days after applying 2 lb ai or less of pendimethalin 3.8L or 3.5L.
-Do not harvest alfalfa forage or hay less than 50 days after applying more than 2 lb ai of pendimethalin 3.8L or 3.5L.
+Do not harvest alfalfa forage or hay less than 14 days for Prowl H20 or AquaPen.
 Do not harvest alfalfa forage or hay less than 50 days for 3.3L.
+Do not harvest alfalfa forage or hay less than 28 days after applying Satellite Flex or Hydrocap at 2 lb ai or less of pendimethalin or less than 50 days after applying more than 2 lb ai of pendimethalin.
 Do not utilize the 28-day preharvest interval for alfalfa hay more than once per cropping season.
 Do not apply pendimethalin less than 90 days prior to alfalfa harvest for seed.
 Some stunting and chlorosis of the alfalfa may occur with postemergence applications.
-Applications made after the alfalfa exceeds 6 inches in height may result in poor weed control because of possible reduced spray coverage to the soil.
+Applications made after the alfalfa exceeds 6 inches in height may result in poor weed control because of possible reduced spray coverage to the